 - Each point scored is worth

-of players from a team’s ROSTER made up of the following numbers of the following positions: one (1) QB, one (1) K,
+as a subset of players from a team’s ROSTER made up of the following numbers of the following positions: one (1) QB,

 Each team will provide a weekly lineup to the commissioner or on the league web site prior

 to the start (kickoff) of each player’s game.
 (IE, if a player does not have a game

 until Monday night, the coach has the option of waiting until just prior to the Monday game to start him assuming that the